 Your first step should be to look into accessing remote treatment.
 Adapting to the pandemic for the safety of their patients and their staff, many doctor’s offices have begun offering virtual consultations via video chat or phone call.
 Don’t decide that treatment is impossible before assessing your options – call your primary care physician and see how their office handles the pandemic.

 Increased protective measures

-Once you’ve spoken with your doctor, and perhaps received medical advice via a remote appointment, you may need to go into their office.
+You may need to visit their office once you’ve spoken with your doctor and perhaps received medical advice via a remote appointment.
 Even during this pandemic, many offices are equipped to handle in person visits.
 No one is more aware of the severity of this virus than our medical providers, and your physician will be happy to explain the extra measures they are taking.
-Seeing only patients in severe need, keeping the amount of patients and staff members reduced, sanitizing between each visit, and wearing protective gear are all steps that doctor’s offices are taking to prevent the spread of the disease.
+Seeing only patients in severe need, reducing the number of patients and staff members, sanitizing between each visit, and wearing protective gear are all steps that doctor’s offices are taking to prevent the spread of the disease.

 Going to the Emergency Room

 Of course, making an appointment to see your normal doctor may not be possible, and you should not rule out going to the ER.
-A car accident, slip and fall, and other sudden injuries can have cause major harm and may need immediate medical attention.
-If you must go to an ER, be as safe as you can.
+A car accident, slip and fall, and other sudden injuries can cause major harm and require immediate medical attention.
+If you must go to an ER, be as safe as possible.
 Wear a mask, gloves, and stay at least 6 feet away from other patients.
 Remember that the care providers at the ER are very aware of the contagiousness of Coronavirus and will be taking every precaution to ensure your safety as well as theirs.

-I did not receive treatment for my injury because I was afraid of contracting Coronavirus.
+I did not receive treatment for my injury because I feared contracting Coronavirus.
 Is it too late to contact a personal injury attorney?